John-Nagle/lslutils/work/vehicleinfomsgs.md

 The **search** message asks nearby objects of a given class to speak up and identify themselves.

-    {"request" : "search", "serial" : INTEGER, "range", FLOAT, "objectclass" : STRING}
+    {"request" : "search", "serial" : INTEGER, "range": FLOAT, "objectclass" : STRING}

-Any cooperating object of type **objectclass** hearing this within RANGE of the sending object replies with
+Any cooperating object of type **objectclass** hearing this within **range** of the sending object replies with

     {"reply" : "search", "serial": INTEGER, "version": INTEGER}